 Physical Therapist Assistant

-Dade Medical College is seeking accreditation of a new physical therapist assistant education program from CAPTE.
+Dade Medical College-Miami Lakes campus is seeking accreditation of a new physical therapist assistant education program, to be offered in a daytime format, from CAPTE.
 The program will submit an Application for Candidacy, which is the formal application required in the pre-application stage.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
-Achievement of Candidate for Accreditation status is required prior to implementation of the professional phase of the program; therefore, no students may be enrolled in professional courses until Candidate for Accreditation status has been achieved.
+Achievement of Candidate for Accreditation status is required prior to implementation of the technical phase of the program; therefore, no students may be enrolled in technical courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.

 Dade Medical College’s Associate of Science in Physical Therapist Assistant (PTA) program is designed for students seeking entry-level positions as Physical Therapist Assistants.
 Theoretical and practical experience in the classroom and labs are supplemented by three clinical rotations.
 The program prepares graduates to work under the supervision of a licensed physical therapist in a variety of health care settings, including rehabilitation facilities, schools, long term care, home health care, pediatrics, acute care hospitals, orthopedics, and sports medicine clinics.